theifedayo/eks-ecr-mysql-infra/README.md

 - Security Group Granularity: The design includes separate security groups for EKS, ECR, and RDS instances to control network access with finer granularity.

-- Credentials Management: AWS credentials can be managed using environment variables, IAM roles, or other secure methods.
-This assumes the use of hardcoded access and secret keys for simplicity.
+- Credentials Management: The AWS credentials are managed using environment variables for access and secret keys.

 - Customization: The code provided offers a basic setup.
 For a production environment, I would consider customizing instance types, storage sizes, backup strategies, and other parameters based on my application requirements.